comp1100/comp1100.github.io/_sources/innovation/10_FAQs.md

 **How will teams be allocated?**

 Individuals will submit preferences for particular projects on offer, and for people to work with.
 Teams will then be allocation by staff, taking these preferences into account.
 People will be expected to work with people they don't know -- just like a real workplace.
+But we also give a chance for you to nominate one other person who you'd like to work with.

 **Can I do the project on my own instead of in a team?**